Andy Finlay

 "I see myself primarily as a painter, but I don't restrict myself solely to painting.

 You'll find a lot of textured white oil paint in my work, often accented with cement powder, gold leaf, metallic mediums, ink and found items.
-Hand making everything from stretcher frames right though to framing wherever possible gives me the flexibility to produce individual pieces that are exaclty suited to the subject or project.
+Hand making everything from stretcher frames right though to framing wherever possible gives me the flexibility to produce individual pieces that are exactly suited to the subject or project.

 Growing up I lived behind the iconic big blue gasometer on the industrial site of Southall Gasworks, where my grandfather and great-grandfather had both worked.
 It dominated the view from my childhood bedroom window, which might explain why industrial buildings and huge skyscrapers have always held a slightly fearful fascination for me and influences much of my work.
-Now, living in Derbyshire near the Peak District I have a much greener environment around me is now having an effect on what I paint.

 Works include; oil paintings, Drypoint etching prints, casts and brush & ink paintings.